 It’s tricky to line up the model with the physical world perfectly accuratly.
 More complex or high poly models will likely lead to performance issues.
 It also takes some practice to effectively rotate, scale and move the models.
 Because it requires a Vectorworks Cloud Services Select account, clients won’t be able to have the AR experience without you there to bring it up on your phone or iPad.

-There are a few options for viewing your Vectorworks panorama including a 360 experience via desktop browser, monoscopic viewing on a mobile device with Google Cardboard/Daydream, using a standalone headset like Gear VR or Oculus Go, or you can simply upload the jpeg to Facebook for 360 viewing.
+There are a few options for viewing your Vectorworks panorama including a 360 experience via desktop browser, monoscopic viewing on a mobile device with Google Cardboard, using a standalone headset like Oculus Quest, or you can simply upload the jpeg to Facebook for 360 viewing.

 Basic Panorama Workflow